Generate a number from 1 to 2999 via:

 You can skip movies 10 times but never go back.

-Nathan Algren is an American hired to instruct the Japanese army in the ways of modern warfare -- in this lush epic set in the 1870s, which finds Algren learning to respect the samurai and the honorable principles that rule them.
+Nathan Algren is an American hired to instruct the Japanese army in the ways of modern warfare, which finds him learning to respect the samurai and the honorable principles that rule them.
 Pressed to destroy the samurai's way of life in the name of modernization and open trade, Algren decides to become an ultimate warrior himself and to fight for their right to exist.

 Edward Zwick is one of the most under-rated directors out there, but I don't feel this is entirely representative of his best work.
 Not to say it isn't a damn good film (it is), but it's plainly obvious that Hollywood had their hands on this.